Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-climatedynamics/README.md

 Cost reduction benefits resulting from planned relocation can be categorised into two types:

 - Relocation priorities and options: Geographical incentives are provided to affected parties to encourage  voluntary relocation, as a wider range of relocation alternatives and faster processing time are offered.
 This in turn lowers the urgency and need for transport and emergency aid, thus reducing unnecessary costs associated with involuntary relocation.
-- Cost Reduction and Additional Benefits: Households opting for voluntary relocation will have 80% coverage and limits for new housing, be provided with financial support in the form of free moving costs (of 4,000 $\varphi$ under Section 4.3.2) and additional relocation expenses coverage (of 2,000 $\varphi$ under Section 4.3.2) as well as supplementary support such as property/goods relocation services.
+- Cost Reduction and Additional Benefits: Households opting for voluntary relocation will have 80% coverage and limits for new housing, be provided with financial support in the form of free moving costs (of 4,000 $\varphi$) and additional relocation expenses coverage (of 2,000 $\varphi$) as well as supplementary support such as property/goods relocation services.

 Through provision of these benefits we hope to incentivise a greater proportion of individuals at risk to act early to not only reduce costs but also to maintain public safety.

-### Program Timeframes
+### Program timeframes
 The model monitoring process will involve monthly reporting focusing on relocation costs and actions whereby every month there will be assessment of program progress and market conditions.
 Voluntary relocation options may be reduced if there is a labour shortage.
 Model performance will be reviewed annually and the parameters will be calibrated in line with the current years’ economic and climate data.
 In the case that actual experience deviates greatly from forecasts we may rebuild the economic and hazard models entirely to better predict aggregate cost.
 The past program costs and coverage will need to be analysed, inflation and GDP increase will also need to be reflected in coverage amounts and excess limits.

 In the long run, every ten years the model will undergo a major overhaul.
 As climate events be- come increasingly unpredictable globally, new findings will be used to rebuild the technical cost model.
 Emerging technologies will also help to improve costs and efficiency.
 Detailed list is as below: